 - Professional Corporation

 - General Partnership

 - Joint Venture

 A Corporation or LLC offers many advantages including protecting personal assets, reducing tax burdens (in some cases), providing group health insurance plans and pension plans, and creating a perpetual business entity that is often easier to raise capital for, finance and sell.
 Whether incorporation is right for your business depends on a number of factors and the ultimate decision is best made after consultation with an attorney and accountant.

 Generally, the size of a business is an important consideration.
 Businesses with a large number of employees, multiple owners, and a significant capital investment will find that incorporation most often offers significant benefit.
 Smaller businesses are more likely to benefit from an S-Corporation, LLC or even sole proprietorship .
 The tax and limited liability advantages are generally less advantageous to the smaller business.
 The tax differential to single owners is most often negligible or non-existent, and new business owners that incorporate may find that their personal guarantee is still required for financing.
 Given the expense and time consuming nature of maintaining important corporate formalities , operating a sole proprietorship with adequate insurance is all that the small business owner may need.

 For a free consultation, please contact San Diego Business Lawyer Donald R. Oder at (888) 900-9002.

-- How To Form A Limited Liability Company In California One of the most important decisions a person wishing to start a business will face is how to organize the new venture, i.e. whether as a corporation ....
+- Forming A Close Corporation In California One of the most important decisions entrepreneurs face when starting a new business is how to organize the new venture.
+Although the flexibility ....